 Such stray thoughts were assailing my otherwise peaceful ruminations on life, when to my horror and dismay, I realized that my right elbow was sending intense pain signals as well.
 I could hardly fold my right arm at the elbow joint without “ouching” loudly.
-I didn’t know the source of the problem, for as far as I recall, I never injured my arms, even in my dream.
+I didn’t know the source of the problem, for as far as I recalled, I never injured my arms, even in my dream.
 And I wasn’t dreaming as the pain alerted me.
 I was wide awake.
 I was disturbing neighbours the way you are not allowed to in Churches when a service is in progress.

 Normally happy though I am, I find it difficult to put up with indifference to physical pain.
 Generally those that I suffer myself.
-So, I turned up my ouching volume a few notches higher to express my misery.
+So, I turned up my ouching volume a few notches higher to express my agony.

 “What’s gone wrong?” she asked now in an annoyance radiating voice.
 “What’s this lugubrious noise all about?”

 “My right elbow is in pain, can’t you see?”
 I retorted accusingly almost.
 “And the lugubrious noise you heard was the last gasp of a man in pain, one whose right arm has declared to carry out a non-cooperative non-movement.’

 “No, I can’t see the pain.
 But I can hear coarse sound waves emanating from your direction.
 And I am tired of your ceaseless complaints.
 OK, what is it this time?
 And what on earth is a non-cooperative non-movement?
 You are misquoting the Mahatma and that is sacrilege!”